10 Reasons We Shouldn’t Yell

 You wouldn’t allow your players to speak to each other this way.
 In fact, you probably wouldn’t even let your assistants speak to your players in this manner.
-At some point in history, people came up with this idea that it’s a coach’s job to criticize, yell, and tear people down, and everyone else’s role is to build them back up.
-That’s simply a double-standard, not a positive example.
+At some point in history, people came up with the idea that it’s a coach’s job to criticize, yell, and tear people down, and everyone else’s role is to build them back up.
+That’s simply a double standard, not a positive example.

 9. We want to prepare them for the world.

 Many people claim yelling is being tough on players and preparing them for the real world.
 Once again, you can’t speak or treat people like this and survive as a leader—or as a parent.
 If I yelled and cussed out my child in the grocery store, Child Services would be called.
 The real world does not tolerate this type of behavior.
 Secondly, the real world needs more leaders who lead with love, not fear.
-It needs leaders who are demanding and hold people accountable in a way that is supportive, not demeaning.
+It needs leaders who are demanding and hold people accountable in a supportive, not demeaning way.

 10. There is a better way.

 James Clear, the author of Atomic Habits, shared this powerful question with me: “What are the chances the first way I learned to coach is the best way to coach?”
 Yelling is how most of us were coached.
 It’s what we see all around us.
 Does that make it the best way?
 Absolutely not!

 So, if you yell as a coach, are you a bad coach?
 Absolutely not; you are just human!
 When I came to believe I shouldn’t yell as a coach, I still yelled.
 It’s a long growth process to retrain ourselves as coaches and develop the skills we need to lead without yelling.

 or check out his website ThriveOnChallenge.com!